RESOURCES FOR FARMERS

 Farms must complete and submit the application to NSEVP’s Lisa Rhoden (P: 808-343-8196 | l[email protected]) or Francesca Scola (P: 808-868-6805 | [email protected]).

 This Resources for Hawaii’s Agriculture Industry (PDF) provides summary information about major provisions that could offer critical support for the Agriculture Industry.

 This Agribusiness Guidebook is available to help guide agriculture producers who are interested in starting an Agri-Tourism Operation.

 Rural Relief Small Business Grants are offered by Local Initiatives Support Council (LISC).
 These grants have been offered over a series of rounds.
 The grant supports small businesses in rural areas with focus on entrepreneurs of color, women and veteran-owned businesses.
 To learn more, visit the LISC website.

-SBA Economic Injury Disaster Loans and Advances are available.
+SBA Economic Injury Disaster Loans are available.
 To learn more, visit the SBA website.

 Hawaii Pacific Health Business Hotline is a resource available to businesses from 7am to 4pm.
 Businesses can call 808-763-2720 to speak with a health professional about COVID-19 preparedness, precautions and responses for your business.

 Buy Hawaii, Give Aloha is an initiative launched by The Department of Business, Economic Development and Tourism (DBEDT) to showcase products made in Hawaii.
 Buy Hawaii, Give Aloha supports local businesses by providing a free platform for kama‘aina and visitors to find their favorite brands and discover new products.
 To learn more or to sign up as a featured business, check out their website: https://invest.hawaii.gov/buy-hawaii/

 Small Business Development Center provides one-on-one business advice at no cost.
 You can also view the calendar of business events here.